 STEP 3 – WASH

 The two bucket wash method is the only method we would ever recommend, it helps prevent contaminants and it absolutely works!

 Firstly, ensure you have placed your grit guards into your buckets correctly and that both are clean before you start!
 Sponges are an absolute NO and only a Microfibre Chenille Mitt or Microfibre Wash & Polish Mitt should ever be used to ensure no trapped dirt is wiped across the vehicles paint finish.

 Add 4-5 pumps of our Cherry Shampoo to one of the buckets and dilute accordingly, next fill the bucket with the desired amount of water, using your pressure washer will create suds and activate the shampoo properly.

 Next fill your second bucket with nothing but fresh clean water (this is your rinse bucket)

-Starting always at the top of the vehicle to prevent moving dirt from the lower portion of the car to the top as the bottom is usually a lot dirtier, load up your Lambswool Wash Mitt or Luxury Wash Mitt with soapy water, applying only light pressure to the vehicles surface wash each panel, avoiding using circular motions with your hands as this can create swirl marks also.
+Starting always at the top of the vehicle to prevent moving dirt from the lower portion of the car to the top as the bottom is usually a lot dirtier, load up your Microfibre Chenille Mitt or Microfibre Wash & Polish Mitt with soapy water, applying only light pressure to the vehicles surface wash each panel, avoiding using circular motions with your hands as this can create swirl marks also.
 After you have completed a section of the vehicle make sure to plunge your chosen Mitt into the rinse bucket and wipe against the grit guard at the bottom, this will remove the dirt from the mitt and allow it to sink to the bottom under the guard preventing contamination.
 Don’t be afraid to empty and re fill the rinse bucket with fresh water several times, especially on larger vehicles as it will all help to prevent paint damage.

 Rinse the car after each section to prevent soap stains and drying until the vehicle is completed.